Your CTO Shouldn't Be Your DevOps Team

 What exactly is the DevOps AI Harness?

-It is a Claude Code setup built around your stack: context files that capture how your systems work, CLI tools wired into your environment, and runbooks built into the workflow.
-The point is that your team gets AI that understands your setup instead of something generic.
+It's a Claude Code setup built around your stack — context files that capture how your systems work, CLI tools wired into your environment, and runbooks built into the workflow.
+Your team gets AI that understands your setup instead of something generic.

 How is the $30–50K buildout priced?

-It is based on the complexity uncovered during discovery.
-The point of the discovery is that both sides know what the work is before the build starts.
+Based on the complexity uncovered during discovery.
+It's a fixed price — you agree to a number before the buildout starts and you'll never pay more than that.
+The whole point of the discovery is that both sides know exactly what the work is upfront.

 Can my team actually run things after you leave?